tmahir99/ByteBuddyFE/ByteBuddy/FRONTEND_DEVELOPMENT_GUIDE.md

 ---

 - New file uploads are independent and return a unique fileId.
+- Use `/api/file/{fileId}` to fetch or display the uploaded file/image.
 - Legacy endpoints for code snippet file uploads are still supported for backward compatibility.
 - Use `/api/file/upload` for independent file uploads (e.g., for posts, avatars, etc).
 - Use `/api/file/upload/snippet` for code snippet file uploads.